-To do so, the testimonies have to be adapted to the expositions given in each country/partner.
-The same applies to our education programmes/workshops.
-The expositions and education programmes will substantially help the teachers better educate young people on our past on not only national but a wider level.
-Therefore we need to, first of all, widen the collection of testimonies in each country by those people, when – ideally – played key roles in attempts to ‚soften/change‘ the totalitarian regimes or even in destroying the communist regimes in our countries.
+To do so, the testimonies have to be adapted to the exhibitions given in each country or partner institute.
+The same applies to our education programmes and workshops.
+The expositions and education programmes will substantially help teachers better educate young people on our past on not only a national but a global scale.
+Therefore we need to widen the collection of testimonies in each country by people, who – ideally – played key roles in resisting the totalitarian regimes.

 - Post Bellum SK